SoCal Forecast

 Wind Outlook:

-Friday the 19th should see AM light and variables with afternoon onshores 10-15 mph.
+Monday the 29th should see AM light and variables with early afternoon onshores to 15 mph, then up to 20 mph late afternoon.

-Saturday the 20th should see AM light and variables with afternoon onshores 8-12 mph.
+Tuesday the 30th should once again see AM light and variables with early afternoon onshores to 15 mph, and up to 20 mph late afternoon.

-Sunday the 21st should see AM light and variables with afternoon onshores 8-12 mph.
+Wednesday the 1st should see light AM offshores 3-8 mph and afternoon onshores to 10 mph.

 —Nathan